Ep.29 International Conference on Urban Pests (ICUP)

 These ICUP events move around the world and consist of scientific presentations, poster papers, workshops but perhaps most importantly, and certainly very popular, are the networking and social events where ideas are freely exchanged.
 Every paper and poster presented is published in printed proceedings, but these are now all available in a searchable database on the ICUP website.
 A unique resource our TPM host describes as the ‘Google of urban pest control’.

 The 10th event was scheduled to be held in Barcelona in July 2020, but was postponed until September 2021 by the corona-virus pandemic.
 Clive explains that this is now again postponed due to the uncertainties caused by the pandemic, although Dr Rubén Bueno’s organising committee will be ready to re-start the conference as soon as the future becomes clearer.
-Clive is keen to stress though, that in the meantwhile other ways of bringing the ICUP ‘family’ together, are being considered.
+Clive is keen to stress though, that in the meanwhile other ways of bringing the ICUP ‘family’ together, are being considered.
 Watch this space!

 Looking to the future….

 Asked what challenges Clive thinks the industry generally will face in the next 10 years he sees climate change playing a significant role – new pests coming into play in new territories.
-Also the challenges faced by increased pesticide resistance, a reduced stable of available pesticides and fewer new chemicals developed than was the case in the past.
+Also the challenges faced by increased pesticide resistance, a reduced stable of available pesticides and less new chemicals developed than was the case in the past.
 Basically the challenge is to use what we have in smarter ways.

 This can be described as Integrated Pest Management, but Clive feels it must be underpinned by robust science.